2.5.2. Global Configuration

 The logCompressionLimit enables compression of build logs on disk for logs that are bigger than the given size, or disables that completely if set to False.
 The default value is 4096, which should be a reasonable default on most file systems.
 This setting has no impact on status plugins, and merely affects the required disk space on the master for build logs.

 The logCompressionMethod controls what type of compression is used for build logs.
-The default is ‘gz’, and the other valid option are ‘raw’ (no compression), ‘gz’ or ‘lz4’ (required lz4 package).
+Valid option are ‘raw’ (no compression), ‘gz’, ‘lz4’ (required lz4 package), ‘br’ (requires buildbot[brotli] extra) or ‘zstd’ (requires buildbot[zstd] extra).
+The default is ‘zstd’ if the buildbot[zstd] is installed, otherwise defaults to ‘gz’.

 Please find below some stats extracted from 50x “trial Pyflakes” runs (results may differ according to log type).